box/box-python-sdk-gen/docs/collaboration_allowlist_exempt_targets.md

 ### Arguments

 - collaboration_whitelist_exempt_target_id `str`
   - The ID of the exemption to the list.
-  - Used as `collaboration_whitelist_exempt_target_id` in path `path` of the API call
-- headers `DeleteCollaborationWhitelistExemptTargetByIdHeadersArg`
+Example: "984923"
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns